 Inevitably the budget will go through a number of versions as it is developed, reviewed and finessed, before finally approved by an owner.
 And, once implemented, the budget will need to be effectively monitored to ensure the defined financial targets are being met and any variances are brought to the owner’s attention without delay.

-The budget is an important aid but, is only part of the picture, it must also be backed up with other controls and procedures in order to effectively manage the yachts finances.
-These include such things as format and frequency of reporting and auditing, purchase order request and approval process, and setting expenditure limits and authority.
+Although the budget is an important aid it is only part of the picture, it must also be backed up with other controls and procedures in order to effectively manage the yachts finances.
+These include such things as format and frequency of reporting, purchase order request and approval process, and setting expenditure limits and authority.

 Finally, it should be understood that the budget is a dynamic document and will need to be continuously reviewed and improved upon over time, and changed as circumstances dictate.
 If crafted and curated well, the budget provides an owner with a valuable tool in understanding and controlling costs, minimising financial shock and, improving the ownership experience.